-- 39. Since 1 June 2009, all UK gilt auctions conventional and index-linked have included an additional Post Auction Option Facility (PAOF), whereby all successful bidders are offered the right, exercisable during a take-up window after the auction, to purchase up to an additional percentage (15% from 1 April 2016) of the gilt they were allotted at the relevant auction, at the published average accepted price in multiple price format auctions, or at the published strike price in auctions of uniform price format. - 40.
-Following each auction, the DMO calculates each GEMM's option entitlement, based on its successful bids non-competitive, own account and/or those on behalf of clients. - 41.
+- 40. Since 1 June 2009, all UK gilt auctions conventional and index-linked have included an additional Post Auction Option Facility (PAOF), whereby all successful bidders are offered the right, exercisable during a take-up window after the auction, to purchase up to an additional percentage (15% from 1 April 2016) of the gilt each bidder was allotted at the relevant auction, at the published average accepted price in multiple price format auctions, or at the published strike price in auctions of uniform price format. - 41.
+Following each auction, the DMO calculates each GEMM's option entitlement, based on its total successful bids including non-competitive, own account and/or those on behalf of clients. - 42.
 The option take-up window is currently open from 12:00 noon until 2:00pm on the day of the auction and GEMMs have until the cut-off time to inform the DMO electronically via BAS whether they wish to take-up some or all of their entitlement.
 Dealers may cancel or amend these 'bids' as they wish, and only those 'live' at the cut-off time shall be counted.

-Notwithstanding the foregoing, the DMO may, in its absolute discretion, (a) require or permit GEMMs (or IL GEMMs) to exercise their options by telephone or other means, and (b) by notice to all GEMMs, extend the deadline for the exercise of such option in the event that BAS is not available at the relevant time for the exercise of such options and the DMO has instead permitted GEMMs (or IL GEMMs) to exercise their options by telephone or other means.
-The DMO shall notify all GEMMs (or IL GEMMs) of any such extension as soon as practicable.
+Notwithstanding the foregoing, the DMO may, in its absolute discretion, (a) require or permit GEMMs (or IL GEMMs) to exercise their options by telephone or other means, and (b) by notice to all GEMMs, change or extend the time window for the exercise of such option in the event that BAS is not available at the relevant time for the exercise of such options or some other valid reason.
+The DMO shall notify all GEMMs (or IL GEMMs) of any such change as soon as practicable.

-- 42. GEMMs are under an obligation to pass on the right to the option to any client bidder(s) that submitted successful bids in the auction through their firm, and, as a result, dealers should factor client take-ups into the single amount of options that they apply for during the take-up window.
-However, in the event that a client does not wish to take up its allowance, the GEMM may opt to take up that allowance. - 43.
+- 43. GEMMs are under an obligation to pass on the right to the option to any client bidder(s) that submitted successful bids in the auction through their firm, and, as a result, dealers should factor client take-ups into the single amount of options that they apply for during the take-up window.
+However, in the event that a client does not wish to take up its allowance, the GEMM may opt to take up that allowance. - 44.
 After the designated take-up deadline has passed, the DMO calculates the total take-up of the option facility across all GEMMs, and publishes this total as soon as practicable, on its wire services pages and website.
-This announcement also contains the revised total nominal amount in issue of the relevant gilt. - 44.
-The DMO only creates an additional amount of the gilt equal to the nominal amount of options taken up. - 45.
+This announcement also contains the revised total nominal amount in issue of the relevant gilt. - 45.
+The DMO only creates an additional amount of the gilt equal to the nominal amount of options taken up. - 46.
 Settlement will normally take place on the following day, in line with the T+1 convention in gilts.
-GEMMs taking up option entitlements should book a single purchase trade as a normal secondary market transaction with the DMO, at the option strike price and separate from any instructions relating to the auction, and, where relevant, sales ticket(s) to clients who have exercised their options to purchase stock, at the same price. - 46.
-The PAOF will not be offered in the event that the auction itself is uncovered (see below).
+GEMMs taking up option entitlements should book a single purchase trade as a normal secondary market transaction with the DMO, at the option strike price and separate from any instructions relating to the auction, and, where relevant, sales ticket(s) to clients who have exercised their options to purchase stock, at the same price. - 47.
+The PAOF will not be offered in the event that the auction itself is uncovered (see below), and the DMO also reserves the right not to offer the PAOF in other circumstances at the DMO's discretion, although it would consider this only in limited circumstances, and make appropriate announcements as soon as practicable.